COVID-19 Impacts on City Services

 - Elgin Police Department Lobby

-Elgin’s 76 parks remain open, but playgrounds and basketball courts are closed.
+Elgin’s 76 parks remain open, but playgrounds and basketball courts are closed until further notice.
 Tennis courts are open.
 Residents can still walk, run, ride their bikes or walk their dogs.

 The City is waiving late fees for non-payment of utility bills and water service will be maintained on delinquent accounts until further notice.
 Staff will continue issuing notices of delinquency, but late fees will be waived and payment plans arranged for those experiencing economic hardships during this time.